 Born in Utah in the middle of the last century, my life has sometimes resembled that of a vagabond.
 My early childhood was spent moving back and forth between an old family homestead in the Uintah Basin of Utah and a sheep ranch on the Western Slope of Colorado.
 At eleven years old, I became a “city” kid when we moved to the booming metropolis of Craig, Colorado, which had a population of about four-thousand people.
 I still think of Craig as my hometown even though I have not lived there since 1976.

-In the half-century since leaving Craig in the rearview mirror, I have worked as a logger in Idaho, Arkansas and New Mexico.
+In the half-century since leaving Craig, I have worked as a logger in Idaho, Arkansas and New Mexico.
 I have been a truck driver in Colorado, Utah, and Texas, and I have installed appliances in Florida.

 In 1986, after finally realizing that logging was sometimes NOT a great notion, my wife and I moved from northern New Mexico to northwest Arkansas to start a better life for us and our daughter.
 The move to Arkansas marked the launch of a career in earthwork construction and excavation which would last for the next twenty-five years.
 From working as a common laborer to operating all kinds of heavy equipment to estimating and project management, I have been and done just about everything there is to do in the business of earthwork and excavation.
 For the last four years of that career, along with three partners, I owned and operated an excavation contracting business.

 The great recession wiped out that business, and in 2011, I embarked on a new career helping to manage a trucking company that specialized in hazardous material transport.
 That career carried me to retirement from the great American work force in 2016.